 Measurement What to Do Result Distance Click to position 2 points.
 A line connects them.
 Distance between the points.
 Angle Click to position 3 points.
-Two intersecting Angle between lines appear.
+Two intersecting lines appear.
+Angle between the lines.
 Area Click points on the perimeter of the area.
 A polygon appears.
 The number of sides in the polygon increases with each click.
 When you have come to the last point, double-click to indicate that it is the final point in the polygon.
 You must click the points in order so that the polygon does not intersect itself - see note below.
 Area of the polygon.
 Volume See instructions on page 178.
 Volume calculated from polygons drawn on slices of the volume.